ElectronicsTinkerer/816CE/README.md

 When issuing the `uart` command, the `type` argument can refer to the following uart devices:
 * `c750` - TL16C750

+### CPU Options

+CPU options are features of the CPU that are not necessarily implemented by a stock CPU but may be handy for use in the simulator.
+Here are the currently available options:
+* `cop` - If enabled, the immediate byte to the COP instruction will be used as an offset into a table who's base is the value of the COP vector (depends on emulation mode).
+For example, a COP vector of `$8000` and the instruction `COP $02` would cause the CPU to jump to the value stored at `$8000 + ($02 << 1)` = `$8004`.
+If memory location `$8004..$8005` contained the value `$c0e0`, then the CPU would jump to `$c0e0`.
+Otherwise, all COP-related functionality remains the same.

 ## TIPS